The Archer (Lepcke): History

 A proposal was made to erect a statue of Jesus Christ in its place, since it stood on the ancient plot of the monastery and church of the Carmelites.

-But people sobered up when Cyryl Ratajski, president of Poznan, proposed to purchase The Archer back for its city if the bill was passed.
-Hence the monument survived, but it was moved anyhow further away from the street around 1925, deeper into Theater Square and closer to the river, avoiding direct eye contact with city inhabitants.
+But people sobered up when Cyryl Ratajski, president of Poznań, proposed to purchase The Archer back for its city if the bill was passed.
+Hence the monument survived, but it was moved anyhow further away from the street around 1925, deeper into Theatre Square and closer to the river, avoiding direct eye contact with city inhabitants.

 In autumn 1939, German forces moved the statue back to its previous place near the street, where it stayed until 1945.
 During fighting in January 1945, the figure was slightly damaged by gunshot in the back, on the hands and feet.
-However, it survived the fire and the destruction of the Municipal Theater.
+However, it survived the fire and the destruction of the Municipal Theatre.
 In May 1948, The Archer was restored under the expertise of local sculptor Piotr Triebler.

-In 1955, the sculpture was moved to a square next to the district museum on Gdańska street, and in 1960, to the Jan Kochanowski Park, in front of the Polish Theater.
+In 1955, the sculpture was moved to a square next to the district museum on Gdańska Street, and in 1960, to the Jan Kochanowski Park, in front of the Polish Theatre.
 This move was linked to the planned re-construction on Theatre Square of the Freedom Monument of Plac Wolności, however the project never took shape, and The Archer stayed where one can admire it.
 Further preservation works happened in 1987 and 1990, to clean from corrosion the figure and the arrow.

 The Archer, over time, gained more and more sympathy from the inhabitants of Bydgoszcz, visitors and tourists.

-On April 19, 2013, to celebrate the 667th anniversary of the city charter, a new statue, the "Archer Nova" was unveiled, referring to Archer's original figure: it stands on a sphere, with its head slightly inclined, eyes closed, athletic body bent backward.
+On 19 April 2013, to celebrate the 667th anniversary of the city charter, a new statue, the "Archer Nova" was unveiled, referring to Archer's original figure: it stands on a sphere, with its head slightly inclined, eyes closed, athletic body bent backward.
 It is visible on the yard facing the main entry of the Opera Nova.
-The sculpture was created by Maciej Jagodziński-Jagenmeer, from Torun.
+The sculpture was created by Maciej Jagodziński-Jagenmeer, from Toruń.
 It is made of bronze and covered with chromium, weighs 200 kg and is 1.8m tall - five centimeters more than the original Archer.